 Pharmacy students must achieve a minimum cumulative GPA of 2.0.

-Doctor of Osteopathic students must:
+Doctor of Osteopathic Medicine (DO) students must:

 Students must complete the appropriate percent of all courses attempted to maintain a good academic standing.
 The completion percentage is calculated by dividing total hours earned by total hours attempted.